King's Chapel: History

 During the American Revolution, the chapel sat vacant and was referred to as the "Stone Chapel".
 The Loyalist families left for Nova Scotia and England, and those who remained reopened the church in 1782.
 It became Unitarian under the ministry of James Freeman, who revised the 1662 English edition of the Book of Common Prayer along Unitarian lines in 1785.
 Although Freeman still considered King's Chapel to be Episcopalian, the Episcopal Church's first bishop Samuel Seabury refused to ordain him.
 The church still follows its own Anglican-style hybrid liturgy.
 It is a member congregation of the Unitarian Universalist Association.

+Frederick Herbert Torrington, the founder of the Toronto College of Music, was organist at King's Chapel from 1869-1873.